vpkgs/slog/README.md

-A Simple Logging library for Vlang, can use easily.
+# A Simple Logging library for V

 - [Usage](#usage)
 - [Motivation](#motivation)